javinyx/MastersOfRenaissance/deliverables/CommunicationProtocol.md

 ## Mid-game messages
 ### 2. Messages from server to client
 #### 2.1 Update client view
-The following messages are sent to each player in the game, because everyone has to see the changes in the model cause by other players as well.
+The following messages are sent to each player in the game, because everyone has to see the changes in the model caused by other players as well.
 <br/>

 **Progression onto the _Faith Track_**